Juxtaposed-989/async-Final-project-Teal-Long/README.md

   - Answer: [an average of 153233.82417582418 deaths per month]
   - Visualization: ![Q2 Visualization](https://example.com/path-to-image-2.png)

-- [ ] Question 3: what are the top 10 places with the highest total deaths? [find the unique max of 10 countries]
+- [ ] Question 3: what are the top 5 places with the highest total deaths? top 10? [find the unique max of 5 countries]
-  - Answer: [Placeholder for answer]
+  - Answer: [United States, Brazil, India, Russia, Mexico.
+Ill get 10 when it comes to it ]
   - Visualization: ![Q3 Visualization](https://example.com/path-to-image-3.png)

 - [ ] Question 4: what is the ratio of age groups in this data[find the mean of each total of each group and divide each group by the lowest group ]